PyTorchGeoNodes: Enabling Differentiable Shape Programs for 3D Shape Reconstruction: PyTorchGeoNodes

-We consider shape programs as defined in Blender, \ie, as a computational graph that computes 3D shapes given a number of input parameters.
+We consider shape programs as defined in Blender, i.e., as a computational graph that computes 3D shapes given a number of input parameters.
 Such graphs contain nodes of different types; in our framework, we currently consider the following node types: \begin{itemize} \item An \textit{'Input' node} contains input parameters of the shape programs and their value ranges.
-We consider floating, integer, and boolean values parameters; \item A \textit{'Math' node} performs mathematical operations on given input such as addition, subtraction, multiplication, division, and comparison; \item A \textit{'Switch' node} switches between two inputs conditioned on a boolean input; \item A \textit{'Combine' node} concatenates three input values into a 3D vector; \item A \textit{'Primitive' node} creates a geometric primitive, \eg a cuboid or a cylinder; \item A \textit{'Transform' node} applies scaling, rotation, and translation from input vectors to the input geometry; \item \textit{'Mesh Line' node} creates a tensor of 3D points on a line from input vectors that define the start location and the offset of the line, and an integer that defines the number of points to be generated; \item A \textit{'Points on instances' node} clones input geometry at given input 3D points; \item A \textit{'Join geometry' node} merges different geometries; \item An \textit{'Output geometry node'} generates the final mesh for the shape. \end{itemize} Note that for example, the Transform node depends on continuous parameters, the Points on instances node on integer parameters, and the Switch node on boolean parameters.
+We consider floating, integer, and boolean values; \item A \textit{'Math' node} performs mathematical operations on its input~(addition, subtraction, multiplication, division, and comparison); \item A \textit{'Switch' node} switches between two inputs conditioned on a boolean input; \item A \textit{'Combine' node} concatenates three input values into a 3D vector; \item A \textit{'Primitive' node} creates a geometric primitive, e.g., a cuboid or a cylinder; \item A \textit{'Transform' node} applies scaling, rotation, and translation to the input geometry; \item \textit{'Mesh Line' node} creates a tensor of 3D points on a line from input vectors that define the start location and the offset of the line, and an integer that defines the number of points to be generated; \item A \textit{'Points on instances' node} clones input geometry at given input 3D points; \item A \textit{'Join geometry' node} merges geometries; \item An \textit{'Output geometry node'} generates the final mesh for the shape. \end{itemize} Note that for example, the Transform node depends on continuous, the Points on instances node on integer, and the Switch node on boolean.